zmalone/chef-web-docs/Part 2 - Working with Chef Repo/index.md

         bundle exec berks install

     By default, the `chef-repo` includes the [apache2 cookbook][apache2-cookbook] in the Berksfile.

+1. Save these changes to git:

+        git add .
+        git commit -m "Added apache2 and networking_basic to Berkshelf"

 Create a Simple Cookbook
 ------------------------